Weeping Tile Installation Edmonton

 Before we can get into the specifics of weeping tile, we must first understand why it is used and how it works.

-Why is weeping tile used around your foundation?
+Why is weeping tile used around your foundation in Edmonton?

 For the last 80 years or so, weeping tile has been installed to drain water that pools at the base of foundations.
 Weeping tile got its name from the original systems, which were made up of sections of terra cotta clay pipe that allowed water to weep into them.
 When water enters the pipe, the weeping tile system drains it.